alexmolas/alexmolas.github.io/_posts/2023-01-11-chess-960-initial-position.md

 # tldr

 In this post, I analyze all the available Chess960 games played in Lichess.
-With this information I show
+With this information

-1. that there is not enough statistical significance, using bayesian AB testing, to choose a variation over another.
+1. I show, using bayesian AB testing, that there is not enough statistical significance to choose a variation over another.
 So white player could choose any variation without hindering their probabilities of winning;
 3. the past winning rate of a variation doesn't predict the future winning rate of the same variation;
 4. stockfish evaluations don't predict actual winning rates for each variation;
 5. knowing the variation being played doesn't help to predict the winner, the only useful feature is the difference in ELO ratings between players.